MicrosoftDocs/dynamics365smb-docs/business-central/contoso-coffee/create-firm-planned-production-order-change.md

 ﻿---
 title: Create a Firm Planned Production Order and Change It
-description: Walkthrough for a production planner at CONTOSO who wants to create a firm planned production order and then change It ms.date: 03/10/2022 ms.topic: article ms.service: dynamics365-business-central
+description: Walkthrough for a production planner at Contoso Coffee who wants to create a firm planned production order and then modify it. ms.date: 03/18/2022 ms.topic: article ms.service: dynamics365-business-central
 author: edupont04